 That's the average amount of time a plastic bag is used.
 Yet plastic bags impact our environment—and our health—for decades.
 These products made our BAN List 2.0 as some of the world's worst plastic items from both an environmental and toxic chemicals perspective.
 Globally, one million single-use plastic bags are used every minute and only one percent of plastic bags are recycled each year.
-Yet the world’s manufacturers make as many as five trillion plastic bags annually.
-That means that each year, as many as 4 trillion, 950 billion plastic bags are trashed.
 Many end up in our ocean where they can harm animals and the ecosystem.

 In 2014, California became the first state to ban plastic bags, which made international news—especially after an industry-supported referendum suspended the law in 2015.
 Finally, in 2016, Californians voted to overturn SB-270 and ban the bag once and for all.
 The decision could set the tone for how the rest of the country deals with the plastic bag problem: According to PlasticBagLaw.org, as of March 2018 311 local bag ordinances have been adopted in 24 states, including Hawaii (which didn't pass a statewide ban but implemented bag bans in 100% of its counties).

 - Ask store managers to switch to a “bag on request” policy, rather than putting items in bags when they’re not asked for.